-Several assessments of wildlife distributions along the Atlantic coast of the United States have contributed to ecosystem-based marine spatial planning efforts in recent years, and provide context for our findings in the mid-Atlantic.
-In particular, baseline studies offshore of New Jersey in 2008-2009 (Geo-Marine Inc., 2010a, 2010b) and Rhode Island in 2009-2012 (Paton et al., 2010; Winiarski et al., 2012) have provided comparable datasets to the contribution that we make in this study for areas offshore of Delaware, Maryland and Virginia.
+Several assessments of wildlife distributions along the Atlantic coast of the United States have contributed to ecosystem-based marine spatial planning efforts in recent years, and provide context for our findings in the Mid-Atlantic.
+In particular, baseline studies offshore of New Jersey in 2008-2009 (Geo-Marine Inc., 2010a, 2010b) and Rhode Island in 2009-2010 (Paton et al., 2010; Winiarski et al., 2012) have provided comparable datasets to the contribution that we make in this study for areas offshore of Delaware, Maryland and Virginia.
 Additional efforts are currently ongoing for cetaceans offshore of Maryland (S. Barco, pers. comm.) and along the entire eastern seaboard (Northeast Fisheries Science Center and Southeast Fisheries Science Center, 2013).

 Assessments of historical data have also occurred in recent years; the Northwest Atlantic Seabird Catalog (formerly known as the Compendium of Avian Information) includes most of the data collected on seabird and shorebird distributions on the Atlantic Outer Continental Shelf over the past 40+ years (O'Connell et al., 2011, 2009).
-The Catalog includes data for other taxa as well, and similar datasets are also available for cetaceans and sea turtles (e.g., Kenney, 2011).
-The Ocean Biogeographic Information System-Spatial Ecological Analysis of Megavertebrate Populations (OBIS-SEAMAP) is another large compendium of data, which includes distribution, abundance, and telemetry data for marine mammals, seabirds, and sea turtles over multiple decades (Fujioka et al., 2014; Halpin et al., 2009).
+The Catalog includes data for other taxa as well, and similar datasets are also available for cetaceans and sea turtles (e.g., Fujioka et al., 2014; Halpin et al., 2009; Kenney, 2011).
 These databases have been used in Rhode Island (Kenney and Vigness-Raposa, 2010), New York (Kinlan et al., 2012a; Lagueux et al., 2010), and the South Atlantic Bight, offshore of the Carolinas, Georgia, and Florida (Michel, 2013), among other locations (Best et al., 2012), to assess wildlife distributions and abundance and identify data gaps.